 - General liability.
 Protects a business from bodily injury or property damage that might occur outside of operating your trucks.
 For instance, someone slipping and falling on your property, or damage or injury caused by the driver while unloading the freight.

 - Physical damage.
 Covers damages to your truck if you’re involved in an accident.
-If you’ve financed your truck, your lender may require physical damage coverage until you’ve satisfied your loan.
+If you’ve financed your truck, your lender may require this type of coverage until you’ve paid off your loan.

 - Motor truck cargo.
 Covers loss or damage to the freight you’re carrying in your truck.